Luan-Sinani/Animal-Trading-Cards/README.md

 ____________________________________

 # MY-JOURNEY-as-full-stack-dev
-this is my all my work in my journey
+this is all my work in my journey
 ![alt text](https://github.com/Luan-Sinani/Animal-Trading-Cards)